solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     FILTER(sameTerm(?folio1,?tirede))
 }}
 ```

+## 5. Aggregate landmarks versions that have the same identity

-## 5. Precise relative order of landmark versions
+### 5.1 [Additionnal step for cadastre] Precise relative order of landmarks versions using documents
 Using the temporal relations and the events and changes we have created, we precise the relations between landmarks versions using *Previous/Next property account* attributes.

-### 5.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioMutation events
+#### 5.1.1 Add *hasPreviousVersionInSRCOrder* and *hasNextVersionInSRCOrder* using FolioMutation events
 * Create links between landmark versions that are before and after an event of type *FolioMutation*.

 ```sparql